MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/dynamics-365-phones-tablets-users-guide.md

 Use the [!INCLUDE[pn_dyn-365_phones](../includes/pn-dyn-365-phones.md)] and [!INCLUDE[pn_dyn-365_tablets](../includes/pn-dyn-365-tablets.md)] apps for your sales, customer service, field service, and other tasks when you're on the go.
 With one download from your app store, you’ll automatically have access to all the apps you need for your role.
 You will see apps with the new Unified Interface on your mobile device.

-> [!IMPORTANT]
+> [!NOTE]
-> On February 14th, the Windows Phone app will be deprecated for [!INCLUDE [pn-crm-9-0-0-online](../includes/pn-crm-9-0-0-online.md)].
+> - On February xxth, we announced the deprecation of the Windows Phone app for [!INCLUDE [pn-crm-9-0-0-online](../includes/pn-crm-9-0-0-online.md)].
 On March xxth, the Windows Phone app will no longer be supported for [!INCLUDE [pn-crm-9-0-0-online](../includes/pn-crm-9-0-0-online.md)].
 Support for the  app on Windows tablets and PCs remains unchanged.
-The Windows Phone app will continue to be available in the store and will be supported for [!INCLUDE [pn-crm-8-2-0](../includes/pn-crm-8-2-0.md)] (version 8.2) and supported earlier versions.
-The app will require phones with a minimum of 2GB of RAM.
-For more information, see the blog [Update on supported mobile platforms for Dynamics 365](https://community.dynamics.com/enterprise/b/365teamblog).
+The Windows Phone app will continue to be available in the store and will be supported for [!INCLUDE [pn-crm-8-2-0](../includes/pn-crm-8-2-0.md)] (version 8.2) and earlier supported versions.

-> [!TIP]
-> [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] has separate mobile apps for [!INCLUDE[pn_field_service](../includes/pn-field-service.md)] and Operations.
+> - [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] has separate mobile apps for [!INCLUDE[pn_field_service](../includes/pn-field-service.md)] and Operations.
 Learn about [Dynamics 365 for Field Service (Resco) mobile app](https://go.microsoft.com/fwlink/?linkid=846157) and [Dynamics 365  for Operations mobile app](https://ax.help.dynamics.com/en/wiki/mobile-development-handbook/).

 ## Install the app from your device’s app store
 [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Install Dynamics 365 for phone and tablets](../mobile-app/install-dynamics-365-for-phones-and-tablets.md)